 But there have also been some blips.
 The state was criticized for going ahead with a local festival in early March that drew thousands of people.
 Amar Fettle, the state officer responsible for health emergencies, said there was still room for improvement on aspects like social distancing in markets, cough hygiene and lockdown implementation.

-Thomas and his wife have recovered, as have his wife’s grandparents — ages 88 and 93 — who were discharged last week.
+Thomas and his wife have recovered, as have his wife’s elderly grandparents — 88 and 93 — who were discharged this week.